Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Abstract

 \section{Abstract}

 We establish several non-existence results of positive scalar curvature (PSC) on fiber bundles.
-As one of our main results, we show up to dimension 7, for $X^m$ a Cartan-Hadamard manifold or an aspherical manifold when $m=3$, the fiber bundle over $X^m\#M^m$ ($m\ge 3$) with $K(\pi,1)$ fiber carries no PSC metric under an incompressible condition.
-Under certain spin compatible condition, we will prove the similar result for fibers in a class $NPSC^+$ (including enlargeable and \textit{SYS} ones) or with non-vanishing Rosenberg index.
-Furthermore, we also give a systematic study on PSC obstruction on $S^1$ bundles over large class of spaces.
-These results would provide new examples for Gromov's question of PSC quadratic decay in twisted setting, and extend some previous results of Hanke, Schick and Zeidler concerning PSC obstruction on fiber bundles.
+We show that under an incompressible condition of the fiber, for $X^m$ a Cartan-Hadamard manifold or an aspherical manifold when $m=3$, the fiber bundle over $X^m\#M^m$ with the $K(\pi,1)$ fiber, $NPSC^+$(a manifold class including enlargeable and Schoen-Yau-Schick ones) fiber, or spin fiber of the non-vanishing Rosenberg index carries no PSC metric, with necessary dimension and spin compatible conditions imposed.
+Furthermore, we show that under a homotopically nontrivial condition of the fiber, the $S^1$ bundle over a closed 3-manifold admits a PSC metric if and only if its base space does.
+These partially answer a question of Gromov and extend some previous results of Hanke, Schick and Zeidler concerning PSC obstruction on fiber bundles.